ollie-ztz/Continue_Tuning/documents/common_paper_questions.md

     | Aorta | 27.4 | 20.4 | 0.99 |
     | Postcava (IVC) | 18.8 | 20.8 | 0.99 |
     | Pancreas | 18.5 | 24.0 | 0.99 |

+* ### But the priority list is computed by the algorithm itself, so there’s no guarantee that the remaining 92.5% are correct.
+I could think of multiple failure cases, where the proposed attention map score is “incorrectly” predicting no error, e.g. because the image is seemingly easy for all three DL models but contains an important abnormality.
+     It is true that the remaining 92.5% have a potentially important abnormality in all three models.
+Our solutions are in two dimensions:
+    1. **Quickly review the entire dataset**.
+Two junior radiologists (3-year experience) were responsible for looking through the entire AbdomenAtlas-8K once the active learning procedure was completed.
+The radiologists would make a revision if the labels were incorrect, but such revisions were seldom required, with only 55 out of 8,448 instances needing adjustments.
+This strategy guaranteed the automated AI annotation quality in the remaining 92.5%.
+    2. **Enrich the AI architectures used for dataset construction**.
+We plan to unify segmentations predicted by more AI architectures.
+This strategy can significantly attenuate the prediction errors made by specific AI architectures in the remaining 92.5%.
+* ### The comparison of training with this new dataset compared to previous partially labelled ones in Appendix A does not show a higher Dice 90.3 vs 90.4% and no statistical tests demonstrate the usefulness of this expanded dataset.
+    The marginal improvement in the FLARE’23 dataset can be due to many reasons.
+For example, the performance of the eight specific organs is already very high (DSC > 90%) and training with more annotations may not yield significant returns.
+    Moreover, we also recognized that limiting our evaluation exclusively to the FLARE'23 dataset may not provide a comprehensive assessment, as its small sample size (*N* = 300) may not present the full spectrum of different domains.
+To improve, we have evaluated the trained models on two additional (unseen) datasets with larger sample sizes (*N*): TotalSegmentator (*N* = 1,204) and JHH (*N* = 5,281).
+Following your suggestion, we have conducted a statistical analysis of the comparison.
+The mean, standard deviation, and *p*-value are reported in the revised Table 6.
+We obtained a more noticeable benefit from a larger scale evaluation when training AI models on AbdomenAtlas-8K over the previously partially labeled ones.
+* ### You may consider the amount of revisions made by each organ, and reporting these statistics, or otherwise clarifying that some organs are harder to segment than others.
+    We have reported the amount of revisions by highlighting the two most significantly revised classes (i.e., aorta and postcava) at each step in blue in Appendix Table 5.
+These two organs have consistently shown a steady rise in mDSC during the active learning procedure.
+Specifically, the aorta increased from 72.3% to 83.7%, and the postcava improved from 76.1% to 78.6%.

+    In addition, some organs are harder to segment than others due to two reasons.

+    1. **Diverse annotation protocols.** As mentioned in A2, there are often varying annotation protocols for the aorta among different hospitals.
+Consequently, achieving precise segmentation with our AI models becomes a challenging task.
+This often requires frequent revisions of aorta annotations by our annotators.
+The improvement of aorta annotations through the active learning procedure is illustrated in Table 5.
+Notably, there is a substantial increase in mDSC, from 72.3% to 83.7%, after undergoing two steps of active learning procedure.
+    2. **Blurry organ boundary.** Organs such as the pancreas often exhibit blurry boundaries, presenting a challenge for both AI and human annotations.
+Consequently, there is no observed improvement in annotation performance for such organs even after two steps of our active learning procedure.

 ## Questions about the figures in the paper
 * ### In Figure 3 (manuscript), the authors report visualizations of the sums of attention maps of each organ.
 The intention of the experiment and the choice of the 5% threshold was unclear.